 We provide inclusive, innovative, and fun Jewish experiences and programs for college students across San Francisco.
-With active communities at SF State, USF, UC Hastings, and UCSF, SF Hillel helps students of all backgrounds cultivate connection, make meaning, and pursue justice as they author their adult identities and launch careers.
+With active communities at SF State, USF, UC Hastings, and UCSF, SF Hillel helps students of all backgrounds cultivate connection, make meaning, pursue justice, and meet their basic needs as they author their adult identities and launch careers.

 Need Help Now?